trevorcoyle23/BlackJack2/README.md

 [comment]: <> (Clear instructions for running your application, including any special files or requirements such as internet access)

 In order to play, you will need the latest version of Android Studio with a Java SDK of at least 17 and an android emulator, or physical device with an API level of at least 24.
+Download the .zip, submit a pull request, or clone the repository in your Android Studio projects folder and run the app in Android Studio.

 Watch the game demo on YouTube: